 Foxtel is well into their launch of Foxtel Now, an online service that allows you to watch channels live and access a growing library of on demand TV shows and movies.
 But has it been successful in competing with the likes of Stan and Netflix?
 See our conclusion below.

 Foxtel Now, formerly Foxtel Play, has a bunch of new or improved features that will likely appeal to prospective and veteran subscribers alike.
 First off, it finally supports HD streaming, so you can watch your favourite content at a considerably better quality.
 Next, it comes with Chromecast support, which means it offers an easy and low-cost way to watch on the big screen.
 Last but not least, it boasts an ever-growing library of TV shows and movies available on demand to satisfy your binging needs.

 What Makes Foxtel Now Different?

-With subscriptions starting at only $10/month, Foxtel is striving to make the service as affordable (and appealing) as possible.
+With subscriptions starting at $25/month for the mandatory starter pack, Foxtel is striving to make the service as affordable (and appealing) as possible.
 Unlike the telco’s pay TV offerings, Foxtel Now gives you the ability to cancel or pause your subscription anytime, which is another plus.
 As for accessibility, there’s no complicated installation process — you simply sign up and start watching in minutes via the internet.

 It’s obvious that the company is trying to position Foxtel Now as a worthy competitor for similar services like Netflix and Stan.
 And we think it has a fair chance of succeeding, mainly thanks to Game of Thrones exclusivity and live sports content.
 But first things first — let’s see how the service works and why it’s worth your hard-earned cash.